feathersjs-ecosystem/feathers-swift/README.md

 ### Further Help

-Feathers Swift is extensively documented so please take a look at the source code if you have any questions about how something works.
+FeathersSwift is extensively documented so please take a look at the source code if you have any questions about how something works.
 You can also ping me in the [Feathers' slack team](http://slack.feathersjs.com/) @brendan.

 Cheers! :beers: